PhilLockett/CardCreate2/README.md

 ## Setting up the 'CardCreate2' environment

-'CardCreate2' works in an environment which provides the component images needed to compose the playing card images. **Before** running 'CardCreate2' it is recommended that the environment is setup first.
+'CardCreate2' works with an environment that provides the component images needed to compose the playing card images. **Before** running 'CardCreate2' it is recommended that the environment is setup first.
 The GitHub repository contains the file `CardCreate2/CardWork.tar.gz` which provides this